njosieb/100-days-of-code/log.md

 **Thoughts**: Day #24 of #100DaysOfCode I learned a valuable lesson about making sure I knew which version of the website I was looking at while trying to make changes... turns out checking live site for changes made to local site will only end in frustration. #TheMoreYouKnow

+### Day 25: April 26, 2019 Friday

+**Today's Progress**: Added sticky header and routing to various sections throughout the site, from the Navbar

+**Thoughts**: Day #25 of #100DaysOfCode Learned how to add a sticky header and navigation to each of the sections from nuxt-links in the navbar!

 <!-- **Link(s) to work**
 1. [Find the Longest Word in a String](https://www.freecodecamp.com/challenges/find-the-longest-word-in-a-string)
 2. [Title Case a Sentence](https://www.freecodecamp.com/challenges/title-case-a-sentence) -->